The-WarLog/MONBUY_API/README.md

 - More features coming soon...

 ## Tech Stack
-Spring Boot 4, Kafka , some touche FastAPI (its just a idea),SQL (due to ACID) and frontend with NUXT (Future)
+Spring Boot 4, Kafka , some touche FastAPI (its just a idea),SQL (due to ACID) and frontend with NUXT (Future), podman (contenarization)

 ##  Getting Started